 Snug cleats, repeated kicking can contribute to a painful problem

-Foot and ankle surgeon Steven A. Gordon, DPM, FACFAS, says He treats many soccer-playing children for ingrown toenails.
+Foot and ankle surgeon Steven Gordon, DPM, FACFAS, says he treats many soccer-playing children for ingrown toenails.
 He blames improper toenail trimming, snug soccer cleats and repetitive kicking for creating this painful problem.

-Dr. Gordon has offices in Reston, Manassas and Leesburg and is a member of the American College of Foot and Ankle Surgeons.
+Dr. Gordon has offices in Northern Virginia and is a member of the American College of Foot and Ankle Surgeons.
 He says there are steps soccer moms and dads can take to prevent their children from suffering a painful ingrown toenail.
 First, teach children how to trim their toenails properly.
 Trim toenails in a fairly straight line, and don’t cut them too short.
 Second, make sure cleats fit properly.

-“A child’s shoe size can change within a single soccer season,” he reminds parents.
+“A child’s shoe size can change within a single soccer season,” Dr. Steven Gordon reminds parents.

 A foot and ankle surgeon like Dr. Gordon can remove a child’s ingrown toenail, and prevent it from returning, with a simple, 10-minute surgical procedure.
 During the short procedure, the doctor numbs the toe and removes the ingrown portion of the nail.
 Various techniques can permanently remove part of a nail’s root too, preventing it from growing back.

 “Most children experience very little pain afterwards,” says Gordon, “and can resume normal activity the next day.”